pyofwave/PyOfWave/docs/server/source/Extending/CoreModule.rst

 core.datasource
 ===============
 This module has exactly the same architecture of the core.auth module.
-The \"interface\" in this module is DataSource and it stores objects of :py:class:'Document' which contains a number of :py:class:'Item' objects.
+The \"interface\" in this module is DataSource and it stores objects of :py:class:`Document` which contains a number of :py:class:`Item` objects.

 .. py:method:: newDocument(doc)